briancain/dotfiles/readme.md

 ## Old Dotfiles

 Originally forked from Dejital, however the only thing left from that is the handy Rakefile to link rcs to your homedir.
 Very very useful!
+That repo is now moved to `old_dotfiles` since it really isn't a fork anymore.

 ### Works great on....